 Then came the dreadful pandemic.
 I put a hold on the Uganda trip until I sort things out.

-This year, when I started with the global map and annual vacation plan, I started with Namibia Botswana.
-However harsh December sun of the South eventually veered me towards East Africa.
+This year, when I started with the global map and annual vacation plan, I stared at Namibia Botswana route at first.
+However, harsh December sun of the South eventually veered me towards East Africa.

-I scoured my Instagram, found a blogger I trust who had visited Uganda in recent time.
+I scoured my Instagram feed, found Bella’s blog Passport and Pixel that I trust.
+Bella had visited Uganda in recent time.
 She is a Brit.
 She gave me couple of contacts.
 I booked with one of the guides.

-People alerted me saying they have an election upcoming in January.
+People alerted me saying they have an election upcoming in January which may sink the political stability of Uganda making the trip unsafe.
 They have yellow fever.
-Even my Reddit ads said don’t travel to Countries with higher Travel Advisory list.
+Even my Reddit ads said don’t travel to Countries from the questionable Travel Advisory list.

 But when did I listen to people?